MohammadMazrouei/Kastel-Game/README.md

 ## Contributing

-Contributions to the Quoridor game project are welcome.
+Contributions to the Kastel game project are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.

 ## License